Biog - Page 5

 I was born in 1960, in Surrey, England, the eldest of three sisters.
-I was encouraged to ‘look around with the eyes of an artist’ from an early age and grew up enjoying a large garden, and woods.
-My mother dealt in antiques and antiquarian books, ran a bird hospital and was a successful racing cyclist.
-My father was a mechanical engineer, is highly practical and creative and together my parents rescued dogs.
+I was encouraged to 'look around with the eyes of an artist' from an early age and grew up enjoying a large garden, and woods.
+My mother dealt in antiques, bric-a -brac and antiquarian books, ran a bird hospital and was a successful racing cyclist.
+My father was a mechanical engineer, is still highly practical and creative and together my parents rescued dogs.

 I have two younger sisters and they are both a great inspiration to me.
-My youngest sister Jennifer Kafetz is a very successful business woman and mother to our three gorgeous nephews of whom we are all very proud.
-Hazel is an accomplished figurative portrait sculptor - please see the link to www.hazelreeves.com on this site - her work is excellent and I have had the pleasure of working alongside her on a number of occassions.
-Most recently I modelled for her along with Jennifer on the Cracker Packers bronze statue just unveiled in Carlisle.
-Hazel's current commission is a large bronze statue of Emmeline Pankhurst due to be unveiled in Manchester in December 2018.
+My youngest sister Jennifer Kafetz along with her husband run successful businesses and Jenni is mother to our three gorgeous nephews of whom we are all very proud.
+Hazel is an award-winning figurative sculptor - please see the link to www.hazelreeves.com on this site - her work is excellent and I have had the pleasure of working alongside her on a number of occasions.
+I modeled for her along with Jenni on the Cracker Packers bronze statue unveiled in Carlisle.

-In 2017 in relation to Hazel's latest statue commission I travelled with Hazel and Jennifer up to Carlisle to attend a day's workshop where we interacted with current and past 'Cracker Packers' (a term of endearment for the women who work/worked on the production line of what is now the McVitie's (Carrs Biscuits etc.).
+In 2017 in relation to one of Hazel's statue commissions, I traveled with her and Jenni up to Carlisle to attend a day's workshop where we interacted with current and past 'Cracker Packers' (a term of endearment for the women who work/worked on the production line of what is now the McVitie's (Carrs Biscuits etc.factory).
 This was the first biscuit factory in the world and all those involved in Carr's are rightly proud of its history.
-It was wonderful to spend a couple fo days with my sisters and the opportuniy to meet and interview these women was really very special - they are known for their humour and we weren't disappointed!
+It was wonderful to spend a couple of days with my sisters and the opportunity to meet and interview these women was really very special - they are known for their humour and we weren't disappointed!
 I was there primarily in my professional capacity as an illustrator to capture the essence of these women past and present in order to aid Hazel in her sculptural commission.
-Whilst Hazel and Jennifer were interviewing Cracker Packers I worked my way around making quick sketches inspired by what I was seeing but also by the stories recounted by the women.
+Whilst Hazel and Jenni were interviewing Cracker Packers I worked my way around making quick sketches inspired by what I was seeing but also by the stories recounted by the women.
 There was much role playing, dressing-up in period costumes and laughter!
-My illustrations were used for brochures, travelling exhibition display panels and will be kept as part of the factory's historic records at Tullie House Museum Carlisle. www.tulliehouse.co.uk.spiritofthecrackerpackers
+My illustrations were used for brochures, traveling exhibition display panels and will be kept as part of the factory's historic records at Tullie House Museum Carlisle. www.tulliehouse.co.uk.spiritofthecrackerpackers

 My grandparents were musical and creative.
 Louis Haghe, lithographer and printer - best known for his work with David Roberts (The Holy Land etc.), married into the paternal side of my family back in the 19th century.